uberspot/2048-android/README.md

 ### With Android Studio

 1. Follow first three lines of Building directions.
-2. In Android Studio selection "Open Existing Android Studio Project"
+2. In Android Studio selection "Open an existing Android Studio Project"
 3. When prompted, add the VCS root.

 ## License